zhixin9001/2021-SAA/note/tips.md

     - When you use bucket default settings, you don't specify a Retain Until Date.
 Instead, you specify a duration, in either days or years
     - Different versions of a single object can have different retention modes and periods.
 - aws S3 sync command
+- Each uploaded file automatically gets a public URL, which can be used to download the file at a later
 ### Gateway
 - restful api vs. websocket
     - RESTful APIs, HTTP-based, stateless